 - Support for Strong Customer Authentication (SCA) and similar regulatory changes

 The Charges API is available for setting up basic payments—without handling additional authentication—in the U.S. and Canada.
-We strongly recommend updating your integration to make scaling your business simpler in a world of evolving payments regulations.
+Update your integration to use the Payment Intents API to scale your business and manage evolving payments regulations.

 A complete set of APIs

-These new APIs help you handle dynamic payments (e.g., additional authentication like 3D Secure and prepare you for expansion to other countries.
-As new regulations and regional payment methods come with different requirements, these APIs help you support them.
+Use the Payment Intents API together with the Setup Intents and Payment Methods APIs.
+These APIs help you handle dynamic payments (e.g., additional authentication like 3D Secure) and prepare you for expansion to other countries while allowing you to support new regulations and regional payment methods.

 Building an integration with the Payment Intents API involves two actions: creating and confirming a PaymentIntent.
 Each PaymentIntent typically correlates with a single shopping cart or customer session in your application.
 The PaymentIntent encapsulates details about the transaction, such as the supported payment methods, the amount to collect, and the desired currency.